HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 2. U.S. CONGRESSIONAL DISTRICT(S): Enter the number(s) of the U.S. Congressional District(s)

-3. STATE.
-ASSEMBLY DISTRICTT(S): Enter the number(s)_of the State Assembly District(s) which`the
+3. STATE ASSEMBLY DISTRIC.T(S): Enter the number(s)-of the State Assembly Districts) which the

 project serves.
 Put an asterisk for the district where the principal office of the project is located.